 One of the three championship contenders, Raikkonen, is unexpectedly ahead of everyone.
 A great starting position for the Finn, but he’s being quiet and cautious ahead of the race:

 "I wasn’t happy with my McLaren car in practice and I couldn’t even find a good setup on Saturday morning.
 But apparently my lap was good and the car behaved quite well.
-And yes, I was aiming for a front row, but not necesserily on pole position.
+And yes, I was aiming for the front row, but not necessarily for the pole position.
 That’s better than I expected, but I still believe it’s going to be a tough race.
 Schumacher is quite far behind, which could help, but you never know what’s going to happen in such a long and unpredictable race".

 In contrast with the disappointment of Trulli is the delightment of Olivier Panis, who was very upset on Friday after learning that his father was arrested for stolen car trafficking.

-"Third place is the best starting position for Toyota since they entered Formula 1.
+"Third place is the best starting position for Toyota since it entered Formula 1.
 A lot of people think it’s just luck, I’ll try and prove them wrong in the race".

-Sunday of the 28th of September 2003, Kimi Raikkonen holds the lead at the start of the United States Grand Prix, meanwhile behind him Rubens Barrichello is passed by Olivier Panis and Ralf Schumacher, and Juan Pablo Montoya is overtaken by both of the Schumacher brothers.
+On Sunday, September 28, 2003, Kimi Raikkonen holds the lead at the start of the United States Grand Prix, meanwhile behind him Rubens Barrichello is passed by Olivier Panis and Ralf Schumacher, and Juan Pablo Montoya is overtaken by both of the Schumacher brothers.
 At the end of the first lap, Raikkonen leads over Olivier Panis, Ralf Schumacher, Michael Schumacher (who was let through by his teammate on the first lap), David Coulthard, Rubens Barrichello and Juan Pablo Montoya.
-In an effort to make up for the loss ground at the start, on lap 3 the Colombian driver is side-by-side with the Brazilian: the two make contact and Rubens Barrichello is forced to retire, and Juan Pablo Montoya is passed by both Renault drivers, Jarno Trulli and Fernando Alonso, still in the race with no apparent damage.
-In the meantime, Ralf Schumacher overtakes Olivier Panis, and a lap later his brother also passed the French driver; further back Juan Pablo Montoya is on a charge, as Alonso overtakes Coulthard.
-On lap 6 some rain drops begin to fall: in these conditions the Michelin tyres are proving to be faster than the Bridgestone’s and Michael Schumacher is losing ground, as Montoya makes his way into third place.
-The Colombian driver, however, is under investigation of the race stewards for making contact with Rubens Barrichello.
-Some drivers, including Olivier Panis, entered the pits to put on the wet tyres, but the rain stops falling a couple of laps later, forcing them to make a second pit stop.
-Kimi Raikkonen keeps leading the race ahead of Ralf Schumacher, David Coulthard, Juan Pablo Montoya, Fernando Alonso, Michael Schumacher and Jarno Trulli.
-As the track dries up, the German driver for Ferrari is back lapping with competitive times, setting the fastest lap as well.
+In an effort to make up for the loss ground at the start, on lap 3 the Colombian driver is side-by-side with the Brazilian: the two make contact and Rubens Barrichello is forced to retire, while Juan Pablo Montoya is passed by both Renault drivers, Jarno Trulli and Fernando Alonso, but he is still in the race with no apparent damage.
+In the meantime, Ralf Schumacher overtakes Olivier Panis, and a lap later his brother also passes the French driver; further back, Juan Pablo Montoya is making a quick comeback, while Alonso overtakes Coulthard.
+On lap 6 some rain drops begin to fall: in these conditions the Michelin tyres are proving to be faster than the Bridgestones and Michael Schumacher is losing ground, as Montoya makes his way into third place.
+The Colombian driver, however, is under investigation by the stewards for making contact with Rubens Barrichello.
+Some drivers, including Olivier Panis, enter the pits to put on wet tyres, but the rain stops falling a couple of laps later, forcing them to make a second pit stop.
+Kimi Raikkonen keeps the lead of the race ahead of Ralf Schumacher, David Coulthard, Juan Pablo Montoya, Fernando Alonso, Michael Schumacher and Jarno Trulli.
+As the track dries up, the German driver of Ferrari is back lapping with competitive times, setting the fastest lap as well.
 On lap 15 Juan Pablo Montoya overtakes David Coulthard.
-Two laps later they both pitted for refueling, but the Colombian is held back by a problem while refueling, losing a lot of time.
-Meanwhile it starts raining again, however none of the leading drivers are pitting for the wet tyres.
+Two laps later they both pit to refuel, but the Colombian is held back by a problem while refuelling, losing a lot of time.
+Meanwhile it starts raining again, however none of the leading drivers are pitting for wet tyres.
 The only ones doing that are Heinz-Harald Frentzen, Jenson Button and Justin Wilson.
-The rain increased dramatically and all the other drivers are also forced to pit again for the wets: Ralf Schumacher, Mark Webber and David Coulthard, who stayed out on the dry tyres, are all over the place and going off track.
+The rain increases dramatically and all the other drivers are also forced to pit again for the wets.
+Ralf Schumacher, Mark Webber and David Coulthard, who stayed out on dry tyres, are all over the place and going off track.

-The first two of them are forced to retire, while the Scottish is able to keep going, albeit suffering a big time loss.
+The first two are forced to retire, while the Scottish driver is able to continue, albeit losing a lot of time.
 Meanwhile Juan Pablo Montoya is given a drive-through penalty for causing a collision with Rubens Barrichello.
-The Colombian driver lost several places, rejoining the race in 11th place.
-The race classification is turned on its head: on lap 23, Jenson Button finds himself in the lead ahead of Heinz-Harald Frentzen, Kimi Raikkonen, Justin Wilson, Fernando Alonso and Michael Schumacher.
-However, the Bridgetone tyres looked a lot quicker than the Michelin’s on a fully wet track, and Micheal Schumacher immediatly overtakes the two drivers directly in front of him, and on lap 28 he passes Kimi Raikkonen, too.
-Four laps later, the German driver he overtakes Heinz-Harald Frentzen as well, and quickly closes the gap on Jenson Button, overtaking him on lap 36.
-5 laps later the British driver is forced to retire because of a gearbox faliure of his BAR-Honda.
-Behind Micheal Schumacher are Heinz Harald Frentzen, Kimi Raikkonen, Nick Heidfeld, Jarno Trulli, Giancarlo Fisichella and Fernando Alonso.
-Soon after though the rain stops falling and the track dries up.
-During the second round of pitstops, started with Kimi Raikkonen on lap 42, all drivers pitted for the dry tyres, with no significant changes of positions.
-Michael Schumacher keeps leading ahead of Heinz-Harald Frentzen, Kimi Raikkonen, Nick Heidfeld, Jarno Trulli, Giancarlo Fisichella, Juan Pablo Montoya and Justin Wilson.
+The Colombian driver loses several places, rejoining the race in 11th place.
+Thus, the race classification is turned upside down: on lap 23, Jenson Button finds himself in the lead ahead of Heinz-Harald Frentzen, Kimi Raikkonen, Justin Wilson, Fernando Alonso and Michael Schumacher.
+However, the Bridgestone tyres look a lot quicker than the Michelins on a fully wet track, and Micheal Schumacher immediately overtakes the two drivers directly in front of him, and on lap 28 he passes Kimi Raikkonen, too.
+Four laps later, the German driver overtakes Heinz-Harald Frentzen as well, and quickly closes the gap on Jenson Button, overtaking him on lap 36.
+5 laps later the British driver is forced to retire because of a gearbox failure on his BAR-Honda.
+Behind Micheal Schumacher there are Heinz Harald Frentzen, Kimi Raikkonen, Nick Heidfeld, Jarno Trulli, Giancarlo Fisichella and Fernando Alonso.
+Soon after though, the rain stops falling and the track dries up.
+During the second round of pit stops, starting with Kimi Raikkonen on lap 42, all drivers pit for the dry tyres, with no significant changes of positions.
+Michael Schumacher keeps the lead ahead of Heinz-Harald Frentzen, Kimi Raikkonen, Nick Heidfeld, Jarno Trulli, Giancarlo Fisichella, Juan Pablo Montoya and Justin Wilson.
 The McLaren driver is making progress on Heinz-Harald Frentzen, overtaking him on lap 54.
-9 laps after Jarno Trulli overtakes Nick Heidfeld, and with 6 laps to go Juan Pablo Montoya overtakes Giancarlo Fisichella.
-After 73 laps, Michael Schumacher crosses the line to wins the United States Grand Prix, ahead of Kimi Raikkonen Heinz-Harald Frentzen, Jarno Trulli, Nick Heidfeld, Juan Pablo Montoya, Giancarlo Fisichella and Justin Wilson, who gets his first point in his career.
+9 laps later Jarno Trulli overtakes Nick Heidfeld, and with 6 laps to go Juan Pablo Montoya overtakes Giancarlo Fisichella.
+After 73 laps, Michael Schumacher crosses the line to win the United States Grand Prix, ahead of Kimi Raikkonen, Heinz-Harald Frentzen, Jarno Trulli, Nick Heidfeld, Juan Pablo Montoya, Giancarlo Fisichella and Justin Wilson, who gets the first point of his career.
 A great, great job by Michael Schumacher, Ferrari and Bridgestone.
-Through the suffering they managed to be back on top under the downpour of Indianapolis, which compromised both Juan Pablo Montoya and Kimi Raikkonen.
+Together they suffered and together they managed to be back on top under the downpour of Indianapolis, which compromised both Juan Pablo Montoya and Kimi Raikkonen.

-The World Championship battle is still mathematically alive: only one point separates Michael Schumacher from history, as long as the Finn is able to win in two weeks time in Japan, for the final round of the season.
-Michael Schumacher won a rollercoaster of spins, off-track excursions and mistakes: for his opponents, obviously.
+The World Championship battle is still mathematically alive: only one point separates Michael Schumacher from history, as long as the Finn is able to win in two weeks’ time in Japan, for the final race of the season.
+Michael Schumacher won in a rollercoaster of spins, off-track excursions and mistakes: for his opponents, obviously.
 From lap 33 and 55 he was virtually the champion.
 Then Kimi Raikkonen started coming back, perhaps pushed from his own anger and pride to make it all the way up to 2nd place to keep his championship hopes alive.
-Over 54 years of its history, the Formula 1 driver’s championship will be decided at the final race.
-And for the 6th time (4th in a row), unless there are any surprises, it’ll be the German who celebrates again, breaking Juan Manuel Fangio’s record.
-The World Constructors’ Championship is still wide open.
+Over 54 years of history, the Formula 1 drivers’ championship will be decided at the final race.
+And for the 6th time (4th in a row), unless there are some surprises, it’ll be the German who celebrates again, breaking Juan Manuel Fangio’s record.
+The Constructors’ Championship is still wide open.
 The 10 points of the United States’ Grand Prix took Ferrari back on top: 147 to 144 over Williams-BMW, who gained 3 points thanks to Juan Pablo Montoya (6th place) but no points following Ralf Schumacher’s accident.
-The only sour note of a day of triumph for the team from Maranello was Rubens Barrichello’s DNF after two laps, who was pushed off by Juan Pablo Montoya who was trying to overtake him.
-For that offence, the Colombian had to serve a drive-through penalty which put him out of contention for the race win, and the 2003 title.
-Unlike the Colombian, Michael Schumacher didn’t make any mistakes: he stayed out of trouble when his rivals were faster, and when the rain started to fall and everyone was still on the dry tyres.
-He was soon after on a charge from 7th to 1st, despite David Coulthard’s offence and winning in dominant fashion on his way to his 70th win of his career, his 51st for Ferrari (who themselves got their 166th win) and the 6th of the season.
-When the German crossed the line in front of the red Ferrari flags, the erratic supporters of Juan Pablo Montoya put their banners out.
+The only sour note of a day of triumph for the Maranello team was Rubens Barrichello’s DNF after two laps, who was pushed off by Juan Pablo Montoya who was trying to overtake him.
+For that offence, the Colombian had to serve a drive-through penalty which put him out of contention for the race win and the 2003 title.
+Unlike the Colombian, Michael Schumacher didn’t make any mistake: he stayed out of trouble when his rivals were faster, and when the rain started to fall and everyone was still on the dry tyres.
+Soon after he started an unstoppable comeback from 7th to 1st, despite David Coulthard’s offence, and won in dominant style on his way to his 70th win of his career, his 51st for Ferrari (who got its 166th win) and the 6th of the season.
+When the German crossed the line in front of the red Ferrari flags, the supporters of Juan Pablo Montoya had already put their banners away.

 The opponents deserve credit too, especially Kimi Raikkonen, who for the first time let his iceman personality melt, showing his disappointment.
-He got pole on on Saturday and led the group for a long time.
-When he lost ground because of the rain, he rolled up his sleeves and did whathe could, but Michael Schumacher was untouchable.
-Young Kimi has been the most consistent driver 2003: only one win, but six 2nd places, and two 3rd’s are enough to go to Suzuka to play catch up.
+He got pole on Saturday and led the group for a long time.
+When he lost ground because of the rain, he rolled up his sleeves and did what he could, but Michael Schumacher was unreachable.
+Young Kimi has been the most consistent driver of 2003: only one win, but six 2nd places, and two 3rd places are enough to make him a title contender at Suzuka.
 Michael Schumacher hasn’t been as consistent: other than his 6 wins, he’s only stepped on the podium twice, while still making up for it with some valuable points finishes.
 Juan Pablo Montoya is out of the fight after a spectacular season.
-He put Ferrari under pressure and he can still influence the World Constructors’ Championship.
-He fought in his own way at Indianapolis, aggressive and erratic, but ultimately not mature enough to win the title: he could’ve ended up on the grass with that contact with Rubens Barrichello, and was later penalized for it.
+He put Ferrari under pressure and he can still have an impact on the Constructors’ Championship.
+He fought in his own way at Indianapolis, aggressive and impetuous, but not mature enough to win the title: he could’ve ended up on the grass with that contact with Rubens Barrichello, and was later penalised for it.
 There was no reason to take certain risks at the start of such an important race with the threat of rain.
-He was also momentarily lapped by Jenson Button (who later retired) and Heinz-Harald Frentzen, who was back on the podium after 3 years.
-Jarno Trulli had a good race, very quick on Friday, then a disaster in qualifying, then a 4th place finished at a race in which only 11 cars made it to the finish.
-After the critics, Bridgestone recived high praise, who other than Michael Schumacher and Heinz-Harald Frentzen placed the the other Sauber-Petronas car of Nick Heidfeld (P5) and the Jordan-Cosworth of Giancarlo Fisichella (P7) in the points.
-The World Champion will be crowned in Japan for the 7th time in a row, from Mika Hakkinen in 1998 to the Schumacher era, which looked far from over.
+He was also lapped by Jenson Button (who later retired) and Heinz-Harald Frentzen, who is back on the podium after 3 years.
+Jarno Trulli had a good race, very quick on Friday, then a disaster in qualifying, then a 4th place finish at a race in which only 11 cars made it to the chequered flag.
+After the critics, Bridgestone receives high praise, who other than Michael Schumacher and Heinz-Harald Frentzen placed the other Sauber-Petronas car of Nick Heidfeld (P5) and the Jordan-Cosworth of Giancarlo Fisichella (P7) in the points.
+The World Champion will be crowned in Japan for the 7th time in a row, from Mika Hakkinen in 1998 to the Schumacher era, which looks far from over.
 A podium finish would be enough.
-On his way to a 6th title.
-He was really happy, after a lot of people thought he was struggling.
-After Hungary we saw the true Michael Schumacher: he won in Monza and then back to back in tricky conditions, he probably wasn’t expecting it.
+On his way to a 6th title, he is really happy, after a lot of people thought he was struggling.
+After Hungary we saw the true Michael Schumacher again: he won in Monza and then back to back in tricky conditions, he probably wasn’t expecting it.
 Michael, and his wife Corinna, will be back home for a few days, with his kids, Mick and Gina Maria, and tell them about his new feat.
-He’ll then go to Mugello, likely from Thursday of the 2nd of October 2003, to prepare the final race in Japan.
+Then, he’ll go to Mugello, likely from Thursday, October 2, 2003, to prepare for the final race in Japan.

 "Unbelievable.
-A result that was hard to predict, but we obviously wanted to come out of the United States’ Grand Prix with a good amount of points to stay well on top and close the battle out in Suzuka".
+A result that was hard to predict, but we obviously wanted to come out of the United States Grand Prix with a good amount of points to stay on top and close the battle out in Suzuka".

 The German isn’t taking anything for granted, but you can tell from the look on his face how delighted he is.
 The Ferrari driver would much rather talk about a difficult and chaotic race.

 "I had a good start, especially because we worked really hard on the electronic system in the last few weeks, and the progress showed.
 Then things got more complicated for us.
-I had more fuel in the tank of my F2003-GA compared to the other cars of my rivals.
-When it was time to come in the pits to change tyres and refuel, it was starting to rain but the track wasn’t wet enough.
+I had more fuel in the tank of my F2003-GA compared to the cars of my rivals.
+When it was time to come into the pits to change tyres and refuel, it was starting to rain but the track wasn’t wet enough.
 I was forced to go for the slicks but then I had to come in again a lap later for the wets.
-When the first drops of rain started to fall, my Bridgestone slicks’ we were slower and lost places.
-Then it got heavier and I knew that we would’ve been faster on the wets.
-I realized there was a chance, not just to comeback, but to get very close to a full house of points.
-We knew we had a wild card available in our Bridgestone’s if it rained, but we never got the chance to use it".
+When the first drops of rain started to fall, my Bridgestone slicks were slower and I lost several places.
+Then the rain got heavier and I knew that we would’ve been faster on the wets.
+I realised there was a chance, not just to come back, but to get very close to a win.
+We knew we had a wild card available in our Bridgestones if it rained, but we never got the chance to use it".

 But everyone is asking him about the title.
-Schumacher added:
+Schumacher adds:

-When asked about the incident between Barrichello and Montoya, he replied:
+When asked about the incident between Barrichello and Montoya, he replies:

-"I don’t have tv in my Ferrari, I couldn’t see what happened.
+"I don’t have a tv in my Ferrari, I couldn’t see what happened.
 I can only say that I feel sorry for Rubens, he could’ve had a strong race and he would’ve been a great helping hand.
-We could’ve wrapped up one of the two titles if he was still on track".
+We could’ve wrapped up one of the two titles if he’d still been on track".

 Michael Schumacher acknowledges that Juan Pablo Montoya, despite his aggressiveness and determination, had a fair behaviour:

-"When it started raining while we were still on the dries’, he passed me easily though turns 9 and 10, because my car was sliding a lot.
+"When it started raining and we were still on dry tyres, he passed me easily though turns 9 and 10, because my car was sliding a lot.
 I was passed by Alonso and Coulthard as well.
 Then I caught the Colombian, Juan Pablo didn’t put up much of a fight because I was faster and he gave me way.
-David Coulthard shut the door on me, instead, he caused a few issues and we touched as well.
+David Coulthard shut the door on me, instead, caused a few issues and we touched as well.
 On my Ferrari there are marks of his McLaren.
-It could’ve been race over for me.
+My race could’ve ended there.
 I was lucky".

-Is the race performance also thanks to the preparation during the days prior?
+Is the race performance also coming thanks to the preparation during the previous days?

 "I was unlucky on Saturday.
 A small mistake, a gust of wind, I tried to recover in the final sector of the track by pushing to the maximum, but it didn’t work.
-Thankfully, also thanks to the mechanics, I chose to start with a higher fuel load and with an aerodynamic setup which was good for the rain.
-So 7th place on the grid had its reasons.
-However I was still surprised because I thought we could’ve done better".
+Thankfully, also in agreement with the mechanics, I chose to start with a higher fuel load and with an aerodynamic setup which was good for the rain.
+So 7th place on the grid had its reason.
+However I was still surprised because I knew we could’ve done better".

 "That was some genius stuff.
 A dream day for us, after a very tough and close race.
 Thanks to Bridgestone who provided us with winning tyres.
-The Japanese manufacturer recived a lot of critics, but those helped them to improve.
-The team have been great and Michael drove like only he drives.
+The Japanese manufacturer received a lot of criticism, but those helped them to improve.
+The team was great and Michael drove like only he can.
 We’re very close to winning the drivers’ championship and we are leading in the constructors’.
-But the party is over now, we’ll start working soon for Suzuka".
+But the party's over now, we’ll start working for Suzuka".

 Juan Pablo Montoya already left the circuit.
 Visibly frustrated, he states:

 "The penalty that was given to me ruined my race.
-It was just a racing incident".
+I’m innocent, it was just a racing incident".

-Kimi Raikkonen had a resigning look, despite being the only one still in championship contention:
+Kimi Raikkonen had a resigning look, despite being the only one still in the championship fight:

-"I left it all out there.
-It’s a pretty hard situation, but you never know.
+"I gave it all out there.
+It’s a pretty desperate situation, but you never know.
 We will give it everything to try and beat the odds".

-The wheels on the grass, the desperate hand gestures to the marshalls, begging them to put him back on track.
+The wheels on the gravel, the desperate hand gestures to the marshalls, begging them - in vain - to put him back on track.
 But it was all for nothing.
 Rubens Barrichello’s race was over soon after it began, way too soon.
 After just two laps.
-Wether that was because of an issue on his Ferrari or because of making contact with the Williams-BMW of Juan Pablo Montoya, or perhaps both, it’s difficult to say.
-There were no doubts for the race directors, however: it was Montoya’s fault, so he was given a drive through penalty.
-But for Barrichello it was still race over.
-At the worst possible moment and the worst possible way, after a lion weekend, and a great Saturday qualifying session which earned him a front row start behind Kimi Raikkonen.
-But first he had a gearbox issue which made him bog-down at the start and lose positions.
+Whether that was because of an issue on his Ferrari or because of a contact with the Williams-BMW of Juan Pablo Montoya, or perhaps both, is difficult to say.
+There were no doubts for the race directors, however: it was Montoya’s fault, so he was given a drive-through penalty.
+But for Barrichello the race was still over.
+At the worst possible moment and the worst possible way, after a great weekend, and a great Saturday qualifying session which earned him a front row start behind Kimi Raikkonen.
+Then at the start he had a gearbox issue, the gears were not going in, and he lost positions.
 And only a lap later he made contact with Montoya.
-When he came to the pits it was hard to tell if he was angry or just disappointed.
-After cooling down he gave his version:
+When he comes to the pits it is hard to tell if he is angry or just disappointed.
+Barrichello sits in a corner and talks to his mechanics.
+After cooling down he gives his version:

 A difficult Sunday for Ralf Schumacher.
-The brother of the reigning World Champion also went off the track, following the down pour on the racetrack.
+The brother of the reigning World Champion also went off the track, following the downpour on the racetrack.
 Ralf tried everything he could to rejoin the race, but he retired following a failure of his right rear suspension.
-He explained the reason why he crashed:
+He explained the reason of the accident:

 "I had been trying to speak to the pit wall for two laps: I wanted to pit for new tyres.
-I was trying to tell them but they didn’t reply.
+I was trying to tell them but nobody replied.
 Driving and talking at the same time wasn’t the easiest of things: I lost focus and went off track.
 It couldn’t have been any worse…".

 "We want to win it all.
-We are relieved but the job is not finished".
+We are relieved but the job is not finished yet".

-Ferrari left Indianapolis being aware that they went from having a terrible season of high intensity and instability, to being separated by a small step to one of the two titles, the Drivers’ World Championship.
-The cars and all the equipment will be put in containers in a few days and will be shipped by cargo to Japan.
-At the Suzuka race track, on Sunday the 12th of October 2003, Michael Schumacher will look for that one point that would win him his 6th title and become a legend of the sport: 8th place would be enough, as long as Kimi Raikkonen, the sole contender, is able to win the race.
-The Maranello team will also try to extend their golden run since 1999 in the World Constructors’ Championship.
-That will be the harder challenge, a 3-point lead over Williams-Bmw means that they will need a second and a forth place to avoid any risks.
+Ferrari leaves Indianapolis being aware that they went from having a terrible season of high intensity and instability, to being separated by a small step to one of the two titles, the Drivers’ World Championship.
+The cars and all the equipment will be put in some containers in a few days and it will all be shipped directly to Japan on a cargo flight.
+At the Suzuka racetrack, on Sunday, October 12, 2003, Michael Schumacher will look for that one point that would win him his 6th title and become a legend of the sport: 8th place would be enough, as long as Kimi Raikkonen, the sole contender, is able to win the race.
+The Maranello team will also try to extend their golden run since 1999 in the Constructors’ Championship.
+That challenge will be harder, a 3-point lead over Williams-Bmw means that they will need a second and a forth place to avoid any risk.
 Here’s the dilemma though: will they go for that one point or will they go all in?
-Michael Schumacher cleared it, stating:
+Michael Schumacher states:

-"My goal for Suzuka is the same as always: victory".
+"My goal for Suzuka is the same as always: first place".

 Will it be worth taking risks in a possible battle with Kimi Raikkonen?

 Which means he’ll stay out of trouble.
 Rubens Barrichello’s role will be crucial.
 It’s time to make some conclusions.
-Jean Todt stated:
+With some regrets.
+Jean Todt states:

-The 6 wins from his golden boy against only one for Kimi Raikkonen aren’t enough to secure the championship one round to go, there will be more to suffer.
-However, suffer is a bit of an overstatement: he will have to go through two days of testing in Mugello and an intense race weekend at Suzuka.
-Michael Schumacher is leaving the Indianapolis Speedway on Sunday evening at sunset with his wife Corinna, with two policemen on Harley Davidson’s escorting them, heading to the airport and his private jet.
+The 6 wins of his golden boy against the only one of Kimi Raikkonen aren’t enough to secure the championship with one race to go and he will have to suffer a bit more.
+However, suffering is an overstatement: he will have to go through two days of testing in Mugello and an intense race weekend at Suzuka.
+Michael Schumacher is leaving the Indianapolis Speedway on Sunday evening at sunset with his wife Corinna, with two policemen on a Harley Davidson escorting them, heading to the airport and on his private jet.
 On Monday he’s already home in Switzerland, hugging his children Gina Maria and Mick, on Thursday and Friday he’ll be on track to test the final upgrade package for the tyres and the electronics.
 Meanwhile, Luca Badoer and Felipe Massa will also be at the Tuscan racetrack.
 The final efforts before the winter break, just two more weeks.
-The opponents had praise and critics for the Ferrari outfit.
-Mario Theissen (sporting director for Williams-Bmw) and Norbert Haug (Mercedes Motorsport director) congratulated Schumacher and Ferrari, despite being still in the fight.
-Juan Pablo Montoya felt robbed and his team don’t agree with him:
+The opponents praise and criticise them.
+Mario Theissen (sporting director of Williams-Bmw) and Norbert Haug (Mercedes Motorsport director) congratulate Schumacher and Ferrari, despite being still in the fight.
+Juan Pablo Montoya feels robbed but his team don’t agree with him:

 "We made too many mistakes, it wouldn’t make sense to appeal".

-"I’m not at fault, it was just a racing incident.
+"I’m innocent, the incident with Barrichello was just a racing incident.
 The penalty wasn’t fair.
 That’s where I lost the race and the World Championship".

-"Barrichello is also not happy to have been taken out".
+"Barrichello is not happy to have been taken out".

 Juan Pablo Montoya lost the title on track.
-He fought hard, often beating who is on his way to become the greatest of all time, putting him under pressure all the way to the penultimate round of the season, but he only had 2 wins against 6 of his rival.
-Too many mistakes over the course of the season, from his side and his team’s, mixing some great performances with some negative days.
-In contrast, Kimi Raikkonen proved to be the more consistent of the contenders, held back by an inferior car.
-One win was enough to keep is hopes alive.
-The Ferrari fans don’t like the new points stystem, but since the win at Indy they’re not too concerned about it.
+He fought hard, often beating who is on his way to become the greatest of all time, putting him under pressure all the way to the penultimate race of the season, but he only has 2 wins compared to his rival who has 6.
+Too many mistakes over the course of the season, both from him and his team, mixing some great performances with some negative days.
+On the contrary, Kimi Raikkonen proved to be the more consistent of the contenders, held back by an inferior car.
+One win was enough to keep his hopes alive.
+The Ferrari fans don’t like the new points system, but after the win at Indianapolis they’re not too concerned about it.
 There’s just one race left to go, but the attention is already on the next season.
-Since Friday of the 26th of September 2003 all team representatives have been meeting daily with Bernie Ecclestone.
-The meeting are about the season ahead, the sporting regulations, the calendar, the time schedules and testing rules for race weekends and private tests.
+Since Friday, September 26, 2003 all team representatives have been meeting daily with Bernie Ecclestone.
+In these meetings, they talk about the season ahead, the sporting regulations, the calendar, the time schedules and testing rules for race weekends and private testing.

-The meetings have helped understanding the intentions of the teams after the suggestions made by the FIA.
-Like Flavio Briatore says, decicions aren’t made in these meetings.
-All the teams will have to show their plans and suggestions to discuss with the Formula One Commission, who scheduled a meeting in Paris on Friday of the 3rd of October 2003.
-FIA president Max Mosley (just like Bernie Ecclestone), wants to revamp the plans once again.
+The meetings have helped to understand the intentions of the teams after the suggestions made by the FIA.
+Like Flavio Briatore says, decisions aren’t made in these meetings.
+All the teams will have to show their plans and suggestions to discuss with the Formula 1 Commission, who scheduled a meeting in Paris on Friday, October 3, 2003.
+FIA president Max Mosley (just like Bernie Ecclestone), wants to revolutionise the plans once again.
 He wants Friday to be free practice day, qualifying to be held on Saturday and a sort of super pole session on Sunday morning before the Grand Prix, with the fastest 8 drivers taking part.
-He’s also suggesting a reduction in the amount of days of private testing over the course of the season, capping at 30 days for each car.
-This propouse isn’t receiving unanimous approval, with the top teams being firmly against it.
+He’s also suggesting a reduction in the amount of days of private testing over the course of the season, with a maximum of 30 days per car.
+This purpose isn’t receiving unanimous approval, with the top teams being firmly against it.
 According to the FIA, the new rules would improve the show and reduce costs.
-But it wouldn’t actually be like that: teams with bigger assets and resources aren’t giving up free practice, which would provide safety for the cars and the drivers.
-If the new propouse was approved, Friday would be more action packed than before.
-McLaren have already stated that, in order to get data, they would even put 6 cars out on track.
+But it wouldn’t actually be like that: teams with bigger means and resources aren’t giving up free practice, which would provide safety for the cars and the drivers.
+If the new proposal were to be approved, Friday would be even more action-packed than it is now.
+McLaren has already stated that, in order to get data, they would even put 6 cars out on track.
 Ferrari could put at least 4, same for Williams, Toyota and Jaguar.
 It wouldn’t reduce costs at all.
-Those would actally rise massively.
-With four or six cars on track, it would also mean more spare parts, mechanics and engineers, pay flights and hotels for the drivers.
+Those would actually rise massively.
+With four or six cars on track, it would also mean more spare parts, mechanics and engineers, and paid flights and hotels for the drivers.
 Facilities like Fiorano for Ferrari or Le Castellet for Toyota would become pointless, at least for their Formula 1 departments.
-Super pole would be fun for the fans, but it would be hard to manage only one engine for each race weekend.
-Those who wouldn’t take part in the super pole session would save their engines.
+The superpole would be fun for the fans, but it would be hard to manage only one engine for each race weekend.
+Those who wouldn’t take part in the superpole session would save their engines.
 It wouldn’t be fair.
-A set of timed laps on Saturday (instead of just one) and a one-lap qualifying on Sunday would be more plausible.
-It’s not taken for granted that the format could stay the same as this year.
-More about that in a week’s time.
-Reducing costs, no matter what is propoused, would be very hard.
-Every team is doing anything in their power to improve their chances to win, investing in new technology: like Jaguar, who on Saturday announced to have purchased a wind tunnel in Bendford, previously used by the Ministry of Defence to develop fighter jets and missiles.
+A set of timed laps on Saturday (instead of just one) and a one-lap qualifying on Sunday would be more likely.
+It’s not taken for granted that the format could change.
+More about it will be known in a week’s time.
+Reducing costs, no matter what is proposed, would be very hard.
+Every team is doing anything in their power to improve their chances to win, investing in new technology: like Jaguar, who on Saturday announced to have purchased a wind tunnel in Bedford, previously used by the Ministry of Defence to develop fighter jets and missiles.